 Supplementary Documents (if any)

 Justification for Supplement: We are requesting a one-year supplement to our existing NSF Grant MCB-0929338 “Nitrogen Networks in Plants” to accomplish two computational goals that are necessary to analyze and integrate the large datasets we have developed under the initial funding of this project.
 In our first supplemental Aim 1 (S1), we will develop and test new computational methods to integrate our Network Analysis and Genome-Wide Association mapping Studies (GWAS).
-By combining the NUE trait information with SNP analysis with gene network information based on gene transcriptional regulation and other previously known interactions (post transcriptional, translational, etc) has the power to improve our identification of candidate NUE genes.
+Combining the NUE trait information with SNP analysis with gene network information based on gene transcriptional regulation and other previously known interactions (post transcriptional, translational, etc) will improve our identification of candidate NUE genes.
 Developing methods to integrate genomic datasets across Networks and GWAS, should be of broad interest and have broad applications in the general field of Systems Biology.
 In our Supplemental Aim 2 (S2), we will test/develop computational approaches to interrogate -omic data across both time and space.
-Specifically, we seek to understand how Nitrogen (N) sensed in roots, coordinates a systemic N-response via root-shoot-root long distance signaling in a dynamic fashion.
+Specifically, we seek to understand how Nitrogen (N) sensed in roots coordinates a systemic N-response via root-shoot-root long distance signaling in a dynamic fashion.
 Developing such computational methods will enable us to identify mechanisms by which plants respond to environmental signals as an integrated system.
-Again, such approaches should have wider significance beyond our study in the field of dynamic and spatial regulatory network modeling.
+Again, our methods can be used beyond our study in the field of dynamic and spatial regulatory network modeling.
 Developing such computational approaches is critical to analyze the large amount of genomic (RNA-seq) and phenotype data (NUE traits) generated in this project.
 This data integration is crucial to derive testable hypotheses of genes controlling systems-wide use of nitrogen in higher plants, the ultimate goal of our project.

 Summary of Proposed Work: This NSF project aims to determine the mechanisms by which plants respond systemically to a changing nitrogen (N) nutrient environment.
-To do this, we revived a classic physiological “split-root system” in the genomic era [Ruffel et al 2011].
-Using high-throughput expression data and a GWAS approach, we aim to identify the genomic underpinnings of systemic N-signaling.
-This supplement relates to further refinement of two computational approaches to analyze and integrate the large amount of data we have generated in this project.
-This data includes transcriptome data (mRNA and small RNAs) – which has fueled our network analysis.
-By contrast, the GWAS data has the potential to identify genes associated with NUE regardless of the level of control (e.g. transcriptional, post-translational, etc).
-With this supplement, we will explore whether and how network analysis of –omic data can be used to refine outcomes of our GWAS studies, and vice versa.
+To do this, we apply a classical physiological “split-root system” to the genomic era [Ruffel et al 2011].
+This supplement relates to two computational approaches to analyze and integrate the large amount of data we have generated in this project.
+This data includes transcriptome data (mRNA and small RNAs) , SNP data, and … By contrast, the GWAS data has the potential to identify genes associated with NUE regardless of the.
+With this supplement, we will explore whether and how network analysis of –omic data can be used to refine outcomes of our GWAS studies across different levels of control (e.g. transcriptional, post-translational, etc), and vice versa.
 Bridging the gap between Systems Biology and Genome Wide-Association Studies, should have impact on both fields.

 Focus Areas of Supplement Request: This work will include development of computational approaches for: